FlyingFathead/ChatKeke/README.md

 # ChatKeke

-ChatKeke - a simple GPT-2 web chat interface w/ front+backend
+ChatKeke - a simple web chat interface with front+backend for local GPT-2 TensorFlow models

 (Python+Flask+gunicorn => to any Nginx-type [micro]server setup you have)